 Why does it matter?

-Whereas most children do not have IBI, it is extremely important to filter IBI children from the overall well children.
-Most commonly used risk stratification protocols have high sensitivities, but performance in infants <28 days remain unsatisfactory.
-Moreover, the cost effectiveness of clinical risk stratification tools has to be weighted too.
+While most children do not have IBI, it is extremely important to filter these kids from the overall well cohort.
+Most commonly used risk stratification protocols have high sensitivities, but performance in infants under 28 days remains unsatisfactory.
+The cost-effectiveness of clinical risk stratification tools has to be considered.

 The modified Philadelphia criteria, which do not include routine CSF testing, classify most febrile infants with IBI as high risk.
-However, the few infants <28 days with IBI that were ‘wrongly’ classified as low risk and who did not undergo invasive CSF testing, are at risk.
-This group especially should be monitored closely by both clinicians as well as informed parents.
+However, the few infants under 28 days with IBI who were ‘wrongly’ classified as low risk and who did not undergo invasive CSF testing are at risk.
+This group should be monitored closely by clinicians and informed parents.

 Reviewed by: Anke Raaijmakers

-Article 2: How do we pick out a septic child?
+Article 2: How can you spot a septic child?

 What’s it about?

-104 participants responded to the round two questionnaire which contained 14 statements based on the themes of responses that came out the the open ended question in round one.
-The respondents rated how reassuring they found each statement on a 4-point Likert
+104 participants responded to the round two questionnaire.
+This contained fourteen statements based on the themes of responses that came out of the open-ended question in round one.
+The respondents rated how reassuring they found each statement on a 4-point Likert scale.

-scale.
 80% of respondents thought an actively energetic child (e.g. running, jumping) was very reassuring.
-Moving well (baby) or walking, eating, wanting to eat or drinking, being spontaneously interactive were felt to be moderately reassuring by at least 50% of respondents in each case.
+Moving well (baby) or walking, eating, wanting to eat or drink, and being interactive were moderately reassuring by at least 50% of respondents.

 Why does it matter?

-No one wants to miss a septic child and thinking about it is the first step in preventing that from happening.
-Fortunately sepsis is relatively rare when compared with other illness that can often trigger a sepsis alert e.g. tonsillitis.
-This study is helpful
+No one wants to miss a septic child.
+Thinking about it is the first step in preventing that from happening.

-in identifying some of the factors that clinicians use to make decisions on wellness that often aren’t written down in guidelines or decision making aids.
-It also provides helpful data which can inform further research in this area.
-Unfortunately, due to the nature of sepsis it is something that can change very quickly and one should always be mindful of this.
+It also provides helpful data to inform further research.
+Unfortunately, due to the nature of sepsis, it is something that can change very quickly, and one should always be mindful of this.

 Reviewed by: Vikram Baicher

-Article 3: Canada vs. UK/Ireland – How do PEM consultants manage infants with both fever and bronchiolitis?
+Article 3: How do PEM consultants manage infants with fever and bronchiolitis in Canada vs UK/Ireland?

 Simone L, Lyttle MD, Roland D, et al. Canadian and UK/Ireland practice patterns in lumbar puncture performance in febrile neonates with bronchiolitis.
 Emerg Med J Published Online First: 06 February 2019. doi: 10.1136/emermed-2018-208000